bongiornoc/Time-Irreversibility-Estimator/README.md

 ## Usage

-Below is an example of how to use the `IrreversibilityEstimator`:
+Below is an example of how to use the `TimeIrreversibilityEstimator`:

 ```python
 import time_irreversibility_estimator as ie